Palestine–Russia relations: Current relations

 Palestine has separate governments in the Gaza Strip (Hamas) and the West Bank (Fatah) after a brief civil war in 2007.
 After a meeting between the Foreign Minister of Russia Sergei Lavrov and the Palestinian Foreign Minister Riyad al-Maliki (Fatah) on December 9, 2009, both Russia and Palestine have said that their relations are close and friendly and that Russia will continue to assist Palestine in all fields.
-On January 26, 2010, Mahmoud Abbas met with Russian President Dmitry Medvedev to discuss the situation in the Middle East.
+On January 26, 2010, Mahmoud Abbas met with Russian president Dmitry Medvedev to discuss the situation in the Middle East.
 He said that while some progress has been made on peace, it is still not solved yet.
 President Medvedev said that he hopes to use Russia's influence to solve the Middle East conflict.
 He also mentioned the long-standing, friendly and deep-rooted ties between both Russia and Palestine.
-On March 19, 2010 the Middle East Quartet which was composed of the European Union, Russia, the United States, and the United Nations called for a resumption of peace talks between both Israel and the Palestinians.
-The Quartet also called for Israel to freeze settlement construction and resume peace talks with the Palestinians.
-After the Gaza flotilla raid on May 31, 2010, Russian President Dmitry Medvedev called for a thorough investigation of the incident and said that, in any case, the deaths of people are irreversible.
+On March 19, 2010, the Middle East Quartet which was composed of the European Union, Russia, the United States, and the United Nations called for a resumption of peace talks between both Israel and Palestine.
+The Quartet also called for Israel to freeze settlement construction and resume peace talks with Palestine.
+After the Gaza flotilla raid on May 31, 2010, Russian president Dmitry Medvedev called for a thorough investigation of the incident and said that, in any case, the deaths of people are irreversible.
 Prime Minister Vladimir Putin condemned the assault and expressed concern that it was conducted in international waters.
 On June 8, Putin condemned the acts and called for it to be investigated specially, particularly because it occurred in international waters.
 In a rare display of unity, the Foreign Ministries of Russia and the EU adopted a joint statement concerning the flotilla attack, which correlates with the UN Security Council activity in the situation.
 Russia's Foreign Ministry further expressed "condemnation and profound concern" over the incident and called for a full investigation.
 It stated that the "use of arms against civilians and the detention of the vessels on the high seas without any legal grounds constitute a gross violation of generally accepted international legal norms."
 The head of the Russian State Duma Foreign Affairs Committee, Konstantin Kosachev, called for an "urgent meeting" of the Middle East Quartet to discuss the incident.
 On April 28, 2011 after the rival Palestinian factions Fatah and Hamas signed a deal (ultimately unfulfilled) to form a national unity government ahead of the national elections, the Russian Foreign Ministry spokesman Alexei Sazonov said that Russia was pleased with the fact that the Palestinians were able to reach an accord and that Russia hoped that with the implementation of the accord there will be hope for peace in the Middle East.
 He also said that Russia always supports the national aspirations of the Palestinian people.